yodrew/yodrew.github.io/_pages/darkness.md

 Light is easier to deal with than ventilation.
 There are fewer factors involved, and they are visible.

 But light is relentless.
-It sneaks sideways through a single layer of clear plastic tape; through the fibers and weave of heavy fabric; around multiple, darkened corners; and at joints and edges of everything.
+It sneaks sideways through a single layer of clear plastic tape and the hook and loop of black velcro; through the weave and fibers of heavy fabric; around multiple, darkened corners; and past all edges and joints.

-I have suffered many defeats at its hands.
+I suffered many defeats at the mighty hands of light.
 Eliminating it demanded equally formidable techniques.
+I wandered continents for years to find them.
 Now I bestow them upon you, oh, future [Conan the Barbarian](https://www.youtube.com/watch?v=Oo9buo9Mtos) of lightproofing.

+### technique

 Generally, to darken a space,